Sudden Cardiac Arrest: A Healthcare Crisis

 Other causes of SCA among people who do not have heart disease include recreational drug use, electrocution, and commotio cordis, a disruption in the heart rhythm due to a sudden blow to the chest.

 When SCA occurs, the heart stops beating in an effective, organized manner.
 As a result, blood is no longer pumped throughout the body.
 The person suddenly passes out and appears lifeless, except for abnormal “gasping,” which may last for several minutes.
 Occasionally, SCA victims experience 10-20 seconds of seizure activity (shaking of the arms and legs) at the onset of the event, as the brain stops receiving blood and oxygen from the heart.

 Why do laypersons need to know about sudden cardiac arrest?

 When a person collapses, is unresponsive, and is not breathing normally, he or she most likely is experiencing SCA.
 Whether or not the victim survives depends largely upon the immediate intervention of bystanders.
 There is a brief timeframe for saving the victim’s life.

 Note: See information on 2014 Heart Disease and Stroke Statistics here.

 How common is sudden cardiac arrest?

-Each year, 359,400 people in the U.S. (about 1,000/day) experience EMS-assessed out-of-hospital non-traumatic SCA, and nine out of 10 victims die.
+Each year, 424,000 people in the U.S. (more than 1,000/day) experience EMS-assessed out-of-hospital non-traumatic SCA, and nine out of 10 victims die.
 This is roughly equivalent to the number of people who die from Alzheimers’ disease, assault with firearms, breast cancer, cervical cancer, colorectal cancer, diabetes, HIV, house fires, motor vehicle accidents, prostate cancer and suicides combined.
 In fact, the incidence of sudden cardiac death is nearly 10 times higher than the incidence of death from breast cancer.